 Jessica Alba, 31

-Turning 31 on April 28, Alba—who will soon be adding the title of “published author” to her resume— says she has finally reached a point where she’s finally comfortable in her own skin.
+Turning 31 on April 28, Alba—dating and relationship quotes— says she has finally reached a point where she’s finally comfortable in her own skin.
 “I’d been so afraid of criticism ever since I was young,” she told Elle.
 “Now I have no problem with it.”

 Eva Longoria, 37